sighupio/fury-kubernetes-monitoring/README.md

 - [kube-state-metrics](katalog/kube-state-metrics) is not able to scrape `ValidatingWebhookConfiguration` in Kubernetes < 1.16.X.
 - :warning: : module version: `v1.11.0` and Kubernetes Version: `1.20.x`.
 It works as expected.
 Marked as warning because it is not officially supported by [SIGHUP](https://sighup.io).
+- :warning: : module version: `v1.12.0` and Kubernetes Version: `1.21.x`.
+It works as expected.
+Marked as warning because it is not officially supported by [SIGHUP](https://sighup.io).

 ## Deployment